mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

    I have difficulties understandign what you mean with these 2 categories of parts.
 Can you give a list of parts (see names above) that need which drill size?

+3. Put the motor on the "Motor top fixation" piece (cables go through the elliptical hole), with the help of the screws provided with the motor.
+Repeat for all motors.

   .. figure:: _static/material_motor.jpg
      :width: 800
      :alt: alternate text